janjusti/dcma/examples/example2-group.md

 Alignment groupAB-cons.fasta > groups-target.fasta done.
 ```

 In this example, "any sentence" is being used as *searchable keyphrase*.
-If there is any unrecognised codon (containing any symbol other than A/C/T/G) in any consensus sequence, DCMA will search for matching codons in original files.
+If there is any unrecognised codon (containing any symbol [not recognised by IUPAC](https://www.bioinformatics.org/sms2/iupac.html)) in any consensus sequence, DCMA will search for matching codons in original files.

 *e.g.*: an unrecognised codon (XAT, position 94-95-96) is found in `groupB_any_sentence` sequence.
 DCMA will look into `groupB.fasta` to check which codons XAT could be.